nathalieouellette/Kickstarter_analysis/README.md

 The purpose of the report was to determine how different campaigns succeed or failed according to their launched date and their funding goal.

 ## Analysis and Challenges
-From the year function, I was able to create a pivot table with filtering the "Years" and "Parent Category", having "Outcomes" in the column and values, and "Date Created Conversion" in rows.

 ### Analysis of Outcomes Based on Launch Date
 The first analysis was to determine the campaign outcomes based on launched date by using the pivot table and a graph.
 The first step of analysis was adding to the worksheet was the YEAR function.
 From this calculation, I was able to select the whole table on Kickstarter worksheet to create the pivot table.
 This pivot table shows the number of "successful", "Failed", "Canceled", and Grand Total of each month every year for theater category.
 The line graph show this information but in a visual way.